 This is my 5th year at CCHS, but I've been in education since 2007.
 My favorite quote is from Dr. Seuss, "Why fit in when you were born to stand out?"
 Advice I'd like to share with students is "Don't put off what can be done today."

-This is my third school year at CCHS.
+This is my four school year at CCHS.
 Before I came here, I worked at Calhoun Intermediate School District in the Adult Training Program.
 I love working at CCHS!
 The staff here are very caring and go above and beyond to help students here.
 My advice to students is to take advantage of all the resources that CCHS has to offer and never give up!
 There are so many caring adults here that want to help you succeed!
 "Challenges are what make life interesting and overcoming them is what makes life meaningful"- Joshua J. Marine

 Hello, it is with great pride that I tell our community that I work for Calhoun Community High School.
 This is my 7th year as a crisis counselor.
 I am licensed through the State of Michigan as a Licensed Practicing Counselor, my undergrad is from Western Michigan University (Row The Boat) and my graduate is from Spring Arbor.
 Advice I'd like to share with students is that no one can ever take your education away from you, no matter how hard they try it will always be yours.
 My favorite quote is from Mother Theresa, "Do things for people not because of who they are or what they do in return, but because of who you are."